hvkone/wordfinder/README.md

     3. sentence by sentence

 3. CLUSTERING
-    1.
+    1. We should adjust our cluster algorithms
-    2. We should adjust our cluster algorithms and apply more algorithms to our cluster_model.py.
+    2. Apply various algorithms to our cluster_model.py.
     3. Cluster after user search word
         - For example, if we select the word excellent, then find a sentence such as: He was an excellent journalist and a very fine man, after the cluster, we expect to get the sentence like he is a very good man.
     5. Also need to set a default k value...